 A strong edict by authorities at Canton, supporting the emperor’s decree of 1796, forbids opium trade at that port.
 A concurrent drive against native poppy growing is initiated.
 Opium becomes an illicit commodity.

-Patent medicines and opium preparations such as Dover’s Powder were readilly available without restrictions.
+1800’s Patent medicines and opium preparations such as Dover’s Powder were readily available without restrictions.
 Indeed, Laudanum (opium mixed with alcohol) was cheaper than beer or wine and readily within the means of the lowest-paid worker.
-As a result, throughout the first half of the 19th century, the incidence of opium dependance appears to have increased steadily in Enland, Europe and the United States.
+As a result, throughout the first half of the 19th century, the incidence of opium dependence appears to have increased steadily in England, Europe and the United States.
 Working-class medicinal use of opium-bearing nostrums as sedatives for children was especially prominent in England.
-However, despite some well known cases among 19th century English literary and creative personalities (Thomas de Quincey, Byron, Shelley, Coleridge, and Dickens) recreational use was limited, and there is no evidence that use was so excessive as to be a medical or social concern.
+However, despite some well-known cases among 19th century English literary and creative personalities (Thomas de Quincey, Byron, Shelley, Coleridge, and Dickens) recreational use was limited, and there is no evidence that use was so excessive as to be a medical or social concern.

 Physicians believe that opium had finally been perfected and tamed.
-Morphine is lauded as “God’s own medicine” for its reliablity, long-lasting effects and safety.
+Morphine is lauded as “God’s own medicine” for its reliability, long-lasting effects and safety.

 Jardine-Matheson & Company of London inherit India and its opium from the British East India Company once the mandate to rule and dictate the trade policies of British India are no longer in effect.